Sexual terminology has become a major issue, or well, at least one that should raise a laugh.

 Sexual Orientation and Gender Expression and Identity (SOGIE)

 An entirely specious attempt to suggest that sexual orientation (‘whom one wishes to go to bed with’) and gender (‘whom one wishes to go to bed as’) are divorced.
 They are not.
 This is a meaningless by-product of hidebound USican attitudes towards sex.
-It came about because gay activists wished to separate the desire to be penetrated from the fact that this is a feminine sexual desire and has since spread.
+It came about because gay activists wished to separate the desire to be penetrated from the fact that this is a female sexual desire.
+It has since spread and has been adopted by Autogynephilic Transvestites, to justify their calling their normal heterosexual desire for women ‘lebianism’.
 It’s nonsense.
 Gender and sexuality are two sides of the same coin.
+And you need to be a woman to be a lesbian.

 In the Western AGP profile, the subject may continue to live as a man, with regular ‘dressing’ masturbation sessions.
 Typically he will have a wardrobe of women’s clothing for this.
 He may indulge his fetish with other like-minded individuals at masturbatory ‘dressing parties’.
 In severe cases, a secondary, pseudo-feminine personality is created which after years — possibly decades — can completely overwhelm the host personality and destroy it.
 This is when these men usually decide to ‘transition’.